godatadriven/godatadriven-blog/content/big-data-survey.md

-Title: Trailing or leading in Big Data?
+Title: Following or leading in Big Data?
 Participate in Big Data Survey!
 Date: 2015-09-08 15:00
 Slug: big-data-survey
 Author: Walter van der Scheer
 Excerpt: Interested in how your Big Data activities compare to your peers?
-Is your business trailing or leading?
+Is your business following or leading?
 Participate in Big Data Survey and find out.
 Template: article
 Latex: